-If the quantity imported or exported by the declaring State Party was below the appropriate declaration threshold for the chemical concerned (reference C-7/DEC.14, dated 10 October 2002) then "<30" can be entered to represent less than the declaration threshold of 30 tonnes: Alternatively States Parties may wish to declare the exact figures even if below the declaration threshold.
+If the quantity imported or exported by the declaring State Party was below the appropriate declaration threshold for the chemical concerned (Reference C-7/DEC.14, dated 10 October 2002) then "<30" can be entered to represent less than the declaration threshold of 30 tonnes: Alternatively States Parties may wish to declare the exact figures even if below the declaration threshold.

-&lt;sup>14 Please ensure the units of weight indicated in the form are consistent with the units used for the declaration threshold.
+&lt;sup>13 Ensure the units of weight indicated in the form are consistent with the units used for the declaration threshold.

-Annex B of Section B

-ATT Form 3.2 Country Code:

-Declaration of Schedule 3 Plant Sites Section: B
+Form 3.2 Declaration of Schedule 3 Plant Sites

-9 Page n of n pages:

-Date (ccyy-mm-dd):

-Confid. mark Please complete one form for each plant site.
+Confid. mark Ensure to complete one form for each plant site.

 Plant Site Code: 4

-Name of plant site: 4
+Name of plant site: ∢

-The name of the owner, company, or enterprise operating the plant site: <
+The name of the owner, company, or enterprise operating the plant site: ۲

 Street address: 4

 City/district: 4

 Province/state/other: 4

 Latitude, longitude/Precise location: 4

 Identify the attachment for additional information on this plant site (if available):

-Number of declared Schedule 2 Plants at the plant site: 4
+Number of declared Schedule 2 Plants at the plant site: ₹